k-jingyang/vdb/README.md

 As this is a toy project to learn more about Rust and db development, there are several limitations

 1. Does not support delete
-2. Indexes are rebuilt everytime
+2. Indexes are rebuilt every time
 3. WAL not supported